Manchester: Rail

+Manchester Liverpool Road was the world's first purpose-built passenger and goods railway station and served as the Manchester terminus on the Liverpool and Manchester Railway, the first inter-city passenger railway in the world.
+The station opened with the railway in 1830 and closed in 1975.
+Since 1983 they have been part of the site of the Science and Industry Museum.

-Two of the city's four main line terminus stations did not survive the 1960s: Manchester Central, originally part of the Cheshire Lines Committee, and Manchester Exchange, originally part of the London and North Western Railway, both closed to passengers in 1969.
-Manchester Mayfield station closed to passenger services in 1960, before being redeveloped as a parcel depot which opened in 1970 and closed in 1986.
-In August 2025, Manchester City Council approved the regeneration of Mayfield Park, which includes the station, into a housing estate.
+Two of the city's four main line terminus stations, Manchester Central and Manchester Exchange, closed to passengers in 1969.
+Manchester Mayfield station closed to passenger services in 1960 and to freight in 1986.
+In 2025 Manchester City Council approved the redevelopment of the Mayfield site into a housing estate.

-Today, the city is well served by its rail network although it is now working to capacity, and is at the centre of an extensive county-wide railway network, including the West Coast Main Line, with two mainline stations: Manchester Piccadilly and Manchester Victoria.
-The Manchester station group – comprising Manchester Piccadilly, Manchester Victoria, Manchester Oxford Road and Deansgate – is the third busiest in the UK, with 44.9 million passengers recorded in 2017/2018.
-The High Speed 2 link to Birmingham and London was also planned, which would have included a 12 km tunnel under Manchester on the final approach into an upgraded Piccadilly station, however this was cancelled by Prime Minister Rishi Sunak in October 2023.
+The Northern Hub improvement programme in the 2010s built electrification schemes into and through Manchester, organised redevelopment of Victoria station and led construction of the Ordsall Chord directly linking Victoria and Piccadilly.
+The city is served by its local rail network that is now working to capacity.
+It is also the centre of a county-wide railway network, including the West Coast Main Line, with two mainline stations: Manchester Piccadilly and Manchester Victoria.
+The Manchester station group – comprising Manchester Piccadilly, Manchester Victoria, Manchester Oxford Road and Deansgate – is the third busiest in the UK, with 25.8 million passengers recorded in 2023/2024.
+The city centre, specifically the Castlefield Corridor, suffers from constrained rail capacity causing delays and cancellations – a 2024 report on reliability and punctuality at the UK's 100 busiest stations placed Manchester Oxford Road as the fifth worst-performing station, with Manchester Piccadilly in twentieth place.

-Recent improvements in Manchester as part of the Northern Hub in the 2010s have been numerous electrification schemes into and through Manchester, redevelopment of Victoria station and construction of the Ordsall Chord directly linking Victoria and Piccadilly.
-Work on two new through platforms at Piccadilly and an extensive upgrade at Oxford Road had not commenced as of 2019.
-Manchester city centre, specifically the Castlefield Corridor, suffers from constrained rail capacity that frequently leads to delays and cancellations – a 2018 report found that all three major Manchester stations are among the top ten worst stations in the United Kingdom for punctuality, with Oxford Road deemed the worst in the country.

-Metrolink

 Manchester Metrolink is the largest tram system in the UK, with a total route length of 64 mi.

 Manchester became the first city in the UK to acquire a modern light rail tram system when the Manchester Metrolink opened in 1992.
 In 2023–2024, 42 million passenger journeys were made on the system.
-The present system mostly runs on former commuter rail lines converted for light rail use, and crosses the city centre via on-street tram lines.
+The system mostly runs on former commuter rail lines converted for light rail use, and crosses the city centre via on-street tram lines.
 The network consists of eight lines with 99 stops.
-A new line to the Trafford Centre opened in 2020.
 Manchester city centre is also serviced by over a dozen heavy and light rail-based park and ride sites.